- Intellectual Property

 Represented Mueller Water Products, Inc. in action against Datamatic Ltd. alleging patent infringement of Mueller’s patents for technology relating to Advanced Metering Infrastructure (AMI) systems.
 Negotiated a favorable settlement with defendant.
 Mueller International, LLC et al v.
 Datamatic Ltd.

-- Representing Mueller Water Products in declaratory judgment actions involving patents and alleged trade secrets
+- Represented Mueller Water Products in declaratory judgment actions involving patents and alleged trade secrets

 - Successful defense of various distributors in patent infringement actions relating to pipe couplings